ugrupp/grashobber/README.md

-# Victor Hugo

-**A Hugo boilerplate for creating truly epic websites**
+# grashobber Website 🌱

+**Website for grashobber GmbH & Co.
+KG. http://grashobber.de/**

-This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Gulp](https://gulpjs.com/) + [Webpack](https://webpack.js.org/) as your asset pipeline.
+This website is based on [Hugo](https://gohugo.io/) as a static site generator and [Gulp](https://gulpjs.com/) + [Webpack](https://webpack.js.org/) as the asset pipeline tools.
+Originally it's a heavily modified fork of [victor-hugo](https://github.com/netlify/victor-hugo).

-Victor Hugo setup to use [PostCSS](http://postcss.org/) and [Babel](https://babeljs.io/) for CSS and JavaScript compiling/transpiling.

-This project is released under the [MIT license](LICENSE).
+This project is released under the [GPL-3.0](LICENSE).
 Please make sure you understand its implications and guarantees.

 ## Usage

 ### Prerequisites

-You need to have the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use Victor Hugo.
+You need to have the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to build this site.

 Next step, clone this repository and run: